funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 print("Getting datasets...")
 ratings_train, ratings_val, movies_dataset = dataloader.get_datasets(datasets_gcs_path, world_size, rank_global)
 ```
 I am using huggingface's `dataset` package to download the parquet files from GCP.
 The dataset package downloads the parquet files from GCP and internally stores them in the `arrow` format on disk.
-In my case I am saving the files in the `pandas` format because for each batch, I need to join the batch of ratings with the movies dataset to get a single batch of training data.
+In my case I am saving the files in the `pandas` format because for each batch, I need to join the batch of ratings with the movies dataset to get a single batch of training data.<br/><br/>
 You might ask as to why save the files in parquet if the original dataset was in pandas and for loading the batches we are using the pandas format.
 The reasoning is that the dataloader is agnostic of the data generator and is only concerned about the final files stored in GCP.
 Since parquet is more commonly used for large datasets, I prefer to store the files in parquet format only.<br/><br/>
 I am using `cache_dir` to cache the downloaded files which means that the next time I run the trainer, the files will be fetched from local disk instead of downloading from GCP.<br/><br/>
 Note that before download, I select the indices of the files to download based on the local rank of the worker and the world size.
 The current worker downloads all files with file indices where index % world size = local_rank.
 In this way each worker gets an almost equal share of files.<br/><br/>
 The movies dataset in held in memory whereas the ratings datasets are memory mapped on disk.<br/><br/>